brevzin/cpp_proposals/2996_reflection/reflection.md

 ::: std
 ::: addu
-[1]{.pnum} Subclause [meta.reflection.unary] specifies consteval functions to query the properties of a type during translation.
+[1]{.pnum} Subclause [meta.reflection.unary] specifies consteval functions to query the properties of a type at compile-time.

 [#]{.pnum} For each function or function template taking an argument of type `meta::info` whose name contains `type`, a call to the function or function template is a non-constant library call ([defns.nonconst.libcall]) if that argument is not a reflection of a type or type alias.
 For each function or function template taking an argument named `type_args`, a call to the function or function template is a non-constant library call if any `meta::info` in that range is not a reflection of a type or a type alias.